Learn about the difference between custom and Klaviyo properties, how to use them, how to remove them, best practices, and more.

 Don't have time to read?
-Check out the dos and don'ts graphic at the end of this guide for a brief outline of best practices.
+Check out the dos and don'ts graphic for a brief outline of best practices.

 Before You Start